-It is a great time to pursue a career in aging!
-The U.S. Bureau of Labor reports that occupations that focus on an aging population will be a high growth area in the decade to come and beyond.
-The UNC Gerontology graduate program will prepare you to become a leader in that field, whether you work specifically within the aging network, or become the expert on aging within any occupational or community setting.
+The UNC Gerontology graduate program prepares you to become a leader, whether you work within the aging network, or become the expert on aging within an occupational or community setting.

-- Knowledge and critical understanding required to address the whole aging person, including the management of changing needs, and quality of life
+Expert faculty and small classes foster a rich learning experience, building the knowledge and critical understanding required to address the whole aging person, including the management of changing needs, and quality of life.

 - Family and social relationships

-- Public policy (including Medicare, Medicaid, retirement, employment, etc.)
+- Public policy (including those at the federal, state, and local levels; such as Medicare, Medicaid, retirement, employment, and long-term care)

-- Community resources in the public and private sectors (housing, health care, financial assistance, legal, mental health care, etc.)
+- Community resources in the public and private sectors (housing, financial assistance, health care, mental health care, legan and recreation)